America Immigration: French Emmigrants

 Maine

-Maine is just down Beauce and many french canadian crossed the lines for living and working in the States, mainly in factories.
+Maine borders Beauce and many French Canadian crossed the border to live and work in the States, mainly in factories.
 Maybe, dresses like those worn by Charles were the same worn in Quebec.
 We have to remember that Quebec city is nearer than Boston for the upper part of Maine.
-After 1812 war, this state was object of long discussions between Canada (British Government) and Washington.
+After 1812 war, this state was object of long discussions between Canada (British Government) and the United States.
 At first, it was expected that Maine would stay in Canada because Kennebec river through Skoheegan was the natural way for going to Halifax.
-When Maine became US, British soldiers had to take St-John river in New Brunswick which was really longer for going to Maritimes.
-Anyway, near one million french canadian went in new england because there was jobs for outnumbered families from Quebec province .
+When Maine became part of the United states, British soldiers had to take St-John river in New Brunswick which was really longer for going to Maritimes.
+Anyway, near 1 million French Canadian went to New England because there was jobs for outnumbered families from Quebec province.

 Louisiana Cajuns

-Another French immigrant group in America are the Louisiana Cajuns who came from Canada, French Canadians fleeing British rule.
-A French Canadian reader writes, "Louisiana was at the time of Napoleon a French possession.
+Another French immigrant group in America are the Louisiana Cajuns who came from Canada--the Acadians.
+The Acadians were French Canadians expelled by the British during the French and Indian War (1755).
+A French Canadian reader writes, "Louisiana was at the time a Spanish possession.
 Earlier it had been along with Canada (Maritimes, Quebec and Ontario) a part of New France where the French immigrated.
-After the Acadian deportation around 1755, many Acadians settled around Nouvelle-Orleans and called thenselves "Cajuns".
+After the Acadian deportation around 1755, many Acadians settled around Nouvelle-Orleans.
+Acadian gradually evolved into 'Cajun'.
 There is always a struggle for French language survival in Louisiana.
 There is the same around Boston.
-Lowell and Manchester.
-By many aspects,
+Lowell and Manchester."

 Religious Factors